Parelaphostrongylus tenuis: Symptoms/clinical signs

-Several other ungulates are susceptible to brainworm infection, including elk, caribou, mule deer, sheep, goats, llamas, alpacas, rarely cattle, and rarely horses.
+Several other ungulates are susceptible to brainworm infection, including elk, caribou, mule deer, sheep, goats, llamas, and alpacas.
+Rarely, it has been seen in cattle and horses as well.
 Severe neurological damage similar to that of infected moose is shown to occur in these species.
 It has been shown through experimental infection that Parelaphostrongylus tenuis can produce severe Meningoencephalomyelitis and paralysis of llamas in two months after infection and with the ingestion of as few as six larvae.
-Foreyt, W. J., Rickard, L. G., Dowling, S., Parish, S., & Pipas, M. (1991).
-Experimental infections of two llamas with the meningeal worm (Parelaphostrongylus tenuis).
-Journal of Zoo and Wildlife Medicine, 22(3), 339–344.

 Diagnosis

 Presently, a commercial antibody test that can detect P. tenuis antemortem does not exist.
 Diagnosis in deer can be conducted by analyzing fecal pellets for larval P. tenuis, or post mortem necropsy to detect presence of adult P. tenuis in the brain cavity or second- and third-stage worms along the spinal cord.
 However, brainworm larvae are difficult to distinguish from other parasitic worm species that can also be found in fecal pellets, so detection of adult worms through necropsy is recommended.
 Diagnosis in moose is conducted with necropsy to detect worms in the brain or spinal cord.
 Diagnosis in horses can be conducted with postmortem samples used for polymerase chain reaction (PCR) testing.
 Positive PCR results show evidence of P. tenuis infecting equines.
 In veterinary patients, such as goats, an eosinophilic pleocytosis can be suggestive of P. tenuis infection.